-Goes back to previous OSD menu, exits and saves menu settings.
+Goes back to previous OSD menu.
+Exits and saves menu settings when it is on the top level of OSD menu.

-5. Arrow keys (△, ▼, ◄, ▶)
+5. Arrow keys (△, ▼, ⋖, ▶)

 When the On-Screen Display (OSD) menu is activated, these keys are used as directional arrows to select the desired menu items and to make adjustments.